 The Small Business Administration (SBA) has reopened the Economic Injury Disaster Loan (EIDL) and EIDL Advance program portal to all eligible applicants experiencing economic impacts due to COVID-19.This advance of up to $10K may be available to small business owners and non-profits, and will be forgiven.
 Please complete the online EIDL application as soon as possible if you wish to apply for the EIDL program or EIDL advance.

-AICPA’s List of Recommendations For PPP Application & Loan Forgiveness
+AICPA’s List of Recommendations For PPP Loan Forgiveness

-The American Institute of CPAs (AICPA) has outlined the steps businesses should take both when applying for a PPP loan, as well as guidelines to maximize PPP loan forgiveness.
-Review these steps now to submit an effective PPP application and prepare for loan forgiveness at the end of the 8-week covered period.
+The American Institute of CPAs (AICPA) has outlined the steps businesses should take to maximize PPP loan forgiveness.
+Review these steps now to prepare for loan forgiveness at the end of the 8-week covered period.

 Among other suggestions for loan forgiveness, the AICPA urges that: